Gtexchus/Etterna-graph-tab/README.md

 2. Head to Main Menu -> Options -> Display Options -> Appearance Options -> Change theme to `Rebirth-graphtab`.

 ### Manual installation [REBIRTH ONLY]

+1. Make a backup of your theme folder

-1. Download the Source Code zip, and extract the contents into the following directory, making sure to keep all files that were there previously:
+3. Download the Source Code zip, and extract the contents into the following directory, making sure to keep all files that were there previously:

   `Etterna/Themes/[ThemeName]/BGAnimations/ScreenSelectMusic decorations/generalPages`